-Cynthia Bowen recently started at Rundell Ernstberger Associates as their new Director of Planning.
-She is charged with the technical oversight and development of planning services.
+Cynthia Bowen is REA’s Director of Planning, leading the firm’s technical oversight and development of planning services.
 Cynthia is a graduate of Ball State University’s Urban Planning program and is a certified planner with tremendous public facilitation, and policy-oriented experience.
 Cynthia has extensive knowledge regarding community input, facilitation, and developing consensus and experience from her involvement in land use plans, transportation plans, corridor plans, neighborhood plans, and downtown plans.
 She has facilitated numerous meetings, implemented techniques to identify issues and gain consensus; and presented at numerous national and local conferences on this topic.
 Cynthia has worked with many organizations and neighborhoods to develop strategic organization plans and neighborhood focused image plans.

 Cynthia started her career in a small firm in Chicago in 1996 and after more than two years, she moved into the engineering world working for two large engineering firms leading large, high profile multi-discipline work for more than 17 years.
 Cynthia has expertise in land use planning, neighborhood and subarea planning, corridor and transportation planning, standards and regulations, public participation, and the development of implementation strategies.
 While working for one engineering firm, Cynthia served as project manager for various types of projects, from US based to overseas, including large multi-discipline projects to small on-call planning service projects.
 She has a diverse portfolio of international work.